Rebecabrk/Rebeca/README.md

-# Hi there 👋, welcome to my Git!
+# Hi there 👋, welcome to my GitHub account!
 #### I am Rebeca Costache, a Computer Science student eager to learn new skills and tricks.

 Resourceful,